timb-machine-mirrors/pfuntner-toys/doc/unixdate.md

 $ unixdate                       # simplest form of the command Tue Apr  3 08:22:23 EDT 2018

-$ unixdate -u                    # specify -u along with the format that will be added Tue Apr  3 12:22:29 UTC 2018
+$ unixdate -u                    # specify -u along and Unix format will still be added Tue Apr  3 12:22:29 UTC 2018

-$ unixdate +%Y%m%d%H%M%S         # specify a specific format
+$ unixdate +%Y%m%d%H%M%S         # specify a specific format, Unix format is avoided 20180403082255
-20180403082255

-$ /usr/bin/date                  # you can still get the "normal Windoze output" Tue, Apr  3, 2018  8:26:13 AM
+$ /usr/bin/date                  # you can still get the "normal Windoze output" since you're not using the frontend at all Tue, Apr  3, 2018  8:26:13 AM

 $ alias date=unixdate            # override /usr/bin/date with an alias